yairm210/Unciv/docs/Developers/Building-Locally.md

 Unciv uses Gradle 7.5 and the Android Gradle Plugin 7.3.1.
 Can check in File > Project Structure > Project

-Note advanced build commands as described in the next paragraph, specifically the `gradlew desktop:dist` one to build a jar, run just fine in Android Studio's terminal (Alt+F12), with most dependencies already taken care of.
+> Note: advanced build commands (as described in the next paragraph), specifically `gradlew desktop:dist` to build a jar, run just fine in Android Studio's terminal (Alt+F12), with most dependencies already taken care of.

 ## Without Android Studio

+- Ensure you have JDK 11 or higher installed
+- Clone the project (see above initial steps)
-If you also have JDK 11 installed, you can compile Unciv on your own by cloning (or downloading and unzipping) the project, opening a terminal in the Unciv folder and run the following commands:
+- Open a terminal in the Unciv folder and run the following commands

 ### Windows